 The Nuclear Truth Project Protocols are now in active consultation with Indigenous Peoples, affected community members and allies.

 Please feel free to share this link with your organization or networks, and to consider a formal sign-on to adapt or adopt the Protocols as a tool in your work.
-If you have comments or concerns, please use our Consultation Survey.
 For further information please contact us.

 DNA has the ability to repair itself through complex mechanisms and pathways when damage occurs.
 Its intricacy of repair can be compared to the creation of beaded items in Native Culture.
 Designs are thought out ahead and require skill and patience to be able to bead such intricate pieces.
 When a beaded necklace comes undone, the stones/beads are restrung by using what is already there.
 The design used is from the Crow Nation.
 The use of the flower design symbolizes the idea of regrowth.